ahrastnik/your_turn_server/README.md

 1. Run on TURN server: `python your_turn.py` - *Skip this step if you ran the Relay using Docker*
 2. Run on Server end-point: `python your_turn_middleman.py --server --relay-ip <IP of your TURN server>`
-3. Run on Client/s end-point/s: `python your_turn_middleman.py --id 42 --relay-ip <IP of your TURN server>`
+3. Run on Client/s end-point/s: `python your_turn_middleman.py --relay-ip <IP of your TURN server>`

-The ID is some arbitrary unsigned 32-bit number, but it has to be unique for each Client and greater than 1.
-ID of 1 is reserved for the Server.
+Each peer is assigned an ID that is some arbitrary unsigned 32-bit number.
+ID of 1 is reserved for the Server, but it has to be unique for each Client and greater than 1.
+By default it is auto generated for Clients, however, if problems occur it can be manually set with the `--id <your ID >` Middleman argument - but only for Clients.

 ---
 ## Examples